 Make sure that your property is not one!

 The 2018 Annual Tax Sale is postponed indefinitely.
 The Annual Tax Sale was scheduled to begin on May 8, 2020.
 Properties will continue to be charged 1.5% interest per month as required by state law.

 Property Tax Sale

 By law, the Cook County Treasurer’s Office is required to put delinquent property taxes on homes, businesses and land up for auction.
-This year's Tax Sale is of unpaid taxes, also known as delinquent taxes, from Tax Year 2018, which were payable in 2019.
-The only way to avoid the sale of delinquent taxes is to pay all taxes and interest due before the Tax Sale, which this year starts on May 8, 2020.
+This year's Tax Sale is of unpaid taxes two years ago.
+The only way to avoid the sale of delinquent taxes is to pay all taxes and interest due before the Tax Sale.

 Three ways to check if your property taxes are going up for sale:

 Go to cookcountytreasurer.com to look up your Property Index Number.

 Call the Treasurer’s Office at (312) 443 - 5100.

 Visit the Treasurer's Office at 118 N. Clark St., Room 112, Chicago, Illinois 60602.

 Paying Property Taxes to Avoid Sale